 Holder of a residence permit for students or researcher mobility of another EU Member State (except the United Kingdom, Ireland and Denmark) can contact email@example.com in case of questions.

-Recipients of OeAD grants from third countries1 need, provided that they stay for no longer than 6 months, a visa for gainful employment (“Visa C for Gainful Employment” [„Visum C – Erwerb“] or “Visa D for Gainful Employment” [„Visum D – Erwerb“]).
+Recipients of OeAD grants from third countries1 need provided that they stay for no longer than six months a visa for gainful employment (“Visa C for Gainful Employment” [„Visum C – Erwerb“] or “Visa D for Gainful Employment” [„Visum D – Erwerb“]).

-For stays of a maximum of 90 days you have to apply for a “Visa C for Gainful Employment”, for stays between 91 days and a maximum of 6 months you have to apply for a “Visa D for Gainful Employment”.
+For stays of a maximum of 90 days you have to apply for a “Visa C for Gainful Employment”.
+For stays between 91 days and a maximum of six months you have to apply for a “Visa D for Gainful Employment”.

-You have to apply for this visa in person at the competent Austrian representative authority in your country of residence at least 4 weeks before entering Austria.
-The authority will issue the visa free of charge.
+You have to apply for this visa in person at the competent Austrian representative authority in your country of residence at least four weeks before entering Austria.
+The authority can issue the visa free of charge.